-Did you know that the Irish Coffee was perfected right in San Francisco at one of our favorite drinking spots the Buena Vista?
-Did you know it is not just hot coffee, any old whiskey and a dollop of “whipped cream”?
+Did you know that the Irish Coffee recipe was perfected in San Francisco at one of our favorite drinking spots the Buena Vista?
+Did you also know it is not just hot coffee, any old whiskey, and a dollop of “whipped cream”?

-To make a traditional (and proper) Irish Coffee you must follow the following steps:
+Tips: to make a traditional (and proper) Irish Coffee you must follow these steps:

-- Irish Coffee Glasses must used and preheated before mixing the drink.
+- Irish Coffee Glasses must be used and preheat before mixing the drink.

 - Black coffee.